TylerMcLean/Python-Binary2CSV/README.md

 # Python-Binary2CSV
-Python Script for converting Binary files to CSV
+Binary to CSV - Python Script for converting Binary files to CSV

 A simple but useful utility that I used to reverse-engineer some generic data files.
 The output can be graphed in Excel to search for patterns.
 Developed and tested in Python 3.